 Provide educational technologies to your students who are struggling to learn in your classroom.
 You can adjust lessons based on your individual students’ understanding levels using online teaching tools.

 Besides this, you can use games to make learning interesting for your class.
-For example, SplashLearn’s math games will help preschool teachers to make counting, dividing, and subtracting an engaging process for their pupils.
+For example, SplashLearn’s math games will help preschool teachers make counting, dividing, and subtracting an engaging process for their pupils.

-2. One-on-one Interaction
+2. One-on-One Interaction

 The best individual classroom management strategy is having one-on-one interaction with your students.
 Teachers can sit with each student and ask them some basic questions to understand how they are learning in the class, such as: